 Popping out of the subway at the Markt Square stop in the center city was truly breathtaking even at 11 pm.
 Much of the original German architecture still stands in this part of the city and the buildings really took me back in time.

 But set back in an older age, Leipzig is not.
 Surrounded by architecture from centuries pasts, this city is one of the few in Germany where more babies are being born than people are passing away.
 It’s growing and fast!

 Over my couple days in the city, if I had had a drink for every pregnant woman I saw, I would have been constantly hammered.
 Young people are moving away from pricey Berlin and transplanting to Leipzig.
 Creatives are especially making their way to Leipzig, a city with a rich history in textiles, music, and creativity of every sort.

 I was based in the beautiful Hotel Fregehaus during my stay which was situated smack dab in the middle of the city center.
 It was the perfect place to explore from and to come back and relax in.
 The courtyard felt like it was straight out of a storybook.
-Rooms start around 75 Euro here and even have options for families with 2 bedrooms starting around 130 Euro a night.
+Rooms start around 75 Euro here and even have options for families with 2 bedrooms starting at 130 Euro a night.

 Ways to Explore Leipzig:

 This will always be my favorite way to explore a new city.
 Leipzig was the perfect place to do this.
 As you wander the alleyways and walking streets of the city, you’ll be privy to the sounds of the city.
 As a city with a strong connection to the likes of Bach, Mendelssohn and Wagner, and with one of the most renowned music schools in the country, and perhaps Europe, Leipzig draws in musicians from around the world.